Eldar Gasimov: 2011–present: After Eurovision

 After winning the Eurovision Song Contest 2011 Gasimov and Jamal got to travel to a number of countries and perform their winning entry.
 In Azerbaijan 15,000 postage stamps in the denomination of 1 Azerbaijani manat were printed.
 The production of postage stamps in Azerbaijan were in dedication of Eldar and Nigar's victory at 2011 contest.
 In 2012, Eldar Gasimov was among five musicians from Azerbaijan chosen as the jury in the Danish national selection of the 2012 Eurovision contestant.

 In January 2012, he released his first post-Eurovision song called "Birlikda nahayat" ("At last together").
 Gasimov was one of the hosts of the Eurovision Song Contest 2012 held in Baku, Azerbaijan after his win the year before.

 On 17 July 2012, Gasimov released the acoustic version of his new single I'm Free.
 The official video was released in September 2012.
 The original version of the track had been featured with famous Azerbaijani DJ/producer ALIGEE.
 The track had been produced in a studio of AzeriLife Music Entertainment by the executive record and music producer Farid (a.k.a.
 Phareed) Mammadov and Ali (a.k.a.
 ALIGEE) Abasbeili.

 In October 2012, Eldar Gasimov announced on his social network account that he had been hired by the Baku Slavic University, where he had received his master's degree, to teach a course in international relations.

 The Voice of Azerbaijan

-In 2021-2022 he mentored in the second season of The Voice of Azerbaijan.
-His contestant Nadir Rustamlli won and presented the country in the Eurovision Song Contest 2022, where he got 16th place.
+Between 2021 and 2022, he served as a coach in the second season of The Voice of Azerbaijan.
+His contestant Nadir Rustamli won and represented Azerbaijan in the Eurovision Song Contest 2022, where he finished in 16th place.